aadjones/improv-cards/apps/rephrase/PRIVACY.md

-# Privacy Policy for Rephrase
+# Privacy Policy for Contrapose

 **Effective Date:** October 6, 2025
 **Last Updated:** October 6, 2025

-Studio Demby ("we," "our," or "us") operates the Rephrase mobile application (the "App").
+Studio Demby ("we," "our," or "us") operates the Contrapose mobile application (the "App").
 This Privacy Policy explains our practices regarding data collection and use.

 ## Data Collection

 **We do not collect, store, or transmit any personal information.**

-The Rephrase app:
+The Contrapose app:
 - **Does not require account creation** or login
 - **Does not collect names, email addresses, or contact information**
 - **Does not track your location**